Jacob Zeilin: American Civil War

-During the early part of the American Civil War, Zeilin was on garrison duty in command of Marine Barracks, firstly at Philadelphia and later at Washington, D.C.
+During the early part of the American Civil War, Zeilin was on garrison duty in command of Marine Barracks at Philadelphia and at Washington, D.C.
 Five days later, he was appointed to the regular rank of major.
-On July 21, 1861, he commanded a company of U.S. Marines during the First Battle of Bull Run and received a slight wound.
+On July 21, 1861, he commanded a company of U.S. Marines during the First Battle of Bull Run and was seriously wounded.

-In 1863, Zeilin was given command of the battalion of U.S. Marines sent to support the naval force whose mission was the capture of Charleston, South Carolina, but, because of illness, he returned after a few weeks of this duty to garrison duty at Marine Barracks, Portsmouth, New Hampshire.
-Later, he returned to sea, serving with the South Atlantic Blockading Squadron under Rear Admiral John Dahlgren.
+In 1863, Zeilin was given command of the battalion of U.S. Marines sent to support the naval force whose mission was the capture of Charleston, South Carolina, but, because of illness, he returned after a few weeks to garrison duty at Marine Barracks, Portsmouth, New Hampshire.
+Later, he returned to sea, serving with the Atlantic Blockading Squadron under Rear Admiral John Dahlgren.
 In 1864, Zeilin assumed command of the Marine Barracks at Portsmouth, New Hampshire.

 Commandant of the Marine Corps

-On June 10, 1864, he was appointed Colonel Commandant of the Marine Corps in the rank of colonel.
-His faithful and efficient performance of the duties of Commandant of the Marine Corps during the trying period of the last year of the war and those years immediately following the close of the war is evidenced by the fact that he was promoted to the rank of brigadier general on 2 March 1867.
-Upon his promotion, he became the Marine Corps' first general officer.
+On June 10, 1864, he was appointed Commandant of the United States Marine Corps by President Abraham Lincoln.
+Gideon Wells, the Secretary of the Navy, was unhappy with the senior leadership of the Marines and promoted Zeilin above other officers of higher rank.
+To prevent disapproval from these officers, Wells ordered all officers with a higher rank than Zeilin into retirement.
+He was promoted to the rank of brigadier general on 2 March 1867.

-After the war, Brigadier General Zeilin successfully defended the Marine Corps against its critics.
+After the war, Brigadier General Zeilin successfully defended the Marine Corps against its critics and efforts to defund the Corps.
+Zeilin recommended against incorporating the Marines into the Navy and his efforts resulted in the Marines remaining a separate branch of the United States military.
 In 1868, Zeilin approved of the design of the "Eagle, Globe, and Anchor," as the emblem for the Marine Corps.
 It replaced the previous emblem which was a bugle with a letter "M" in the middle.

-Zeilin retired from the Marine Corps on November 1, 1876 after serving over forty-five years as a Marine Corps officer.
+Zeilin retired from the Marine Corps on November 1, 1876, after serving over forty-five years as a Marine Corps officer.
 When considering his time at West Point, he served over 49 years in uniform.

 Personal life

 Zeilin married Virginia Freeman on October 22, 1845.
-Together they had one son, William Freeman Zeilin (1851-1880) and two daughters, Margaret Freeman Very (1850-1911) (wife of Edward Wilson Very) and Anne V. Stockton (wife of one of Senator John P. Stockton's sons).
+Together they had one son, William Freeman Zeilin and two daughters, Margaret Freeman Very (wife of Edward Wilson Very) and Anne V. Stockton (wife of one of Senator John P. Stockton's sons).

-General Zeilin was a member of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States, a military society of officers who served in the Union armed forces.
+General Zeilin was a member of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States.

-On 18 November 1880, he died in Washington, D.C.
-He is buried in Laurel Hill Cemetery in Philadelphia.
+On 18 November 1880, he died in Washington, D.C., and was interred in Laurel Hill Cemetery in Philadelphia.